-The Company's ERM Framework aligns risk measurement with capital in order to provide a consistent approach for the separate risks and allows the risk profile to be the driver of the solvency and any own economic capital requirements.
+The Company's ERM Framework aligns risk measurement with capital in order to provide a consistent approach for the separate risks and allows the risk profile to be the driver of the solvency and any own economic capital requirements (see Section B.3)..
 Where risk is considered to be excessive, the Company may mitigate that risk.
-(See Section B.3).
-Where risk is considered to be excessive Alpha Insurance may mitigate that risk.
-The primary risk mitigation tool used by Alpha Insurance is effective claims management.
-All claims matters are reviewed regularly, with all material matters reviewed and authorised by management prior to any action being taken.

-Risks in Alpha Insurance's risk profile are grouped into the Solvency II risk types.
-Because of Alpha Insurance's business the concentration profile is dominated by reserving risk and market risk.
+The Company's business model and risk profile has not materially changed over the reporting period.
+Risks in the Company's risk profile are grouped into the Solvency II risk types.
+Because of the Company's business the concentration profile is dominated by reserving risk and market risk.

-The following extract from QRT form 25.01 summarizes the Solvency Capital Requirement for each type of risk as at 31 December 2022.
+The following extract from QRT form 25.01 summarizes the Solvency Capital Requirement for each type of risk as at 31 December 2023.

 Risk Value in k€

-Market Risk 3.122
+Market Risk 2.859

-Non-Life Underwriting 5.518
+Non-Life Underwriting 5.726

-Health Underwriting 379
+Health Underwriting 133

-Counterparty Default Risk 759
+Counterparty Default Risk 651

-Diversification -2.319
+Diversification -1.988

 Intangible assets -

-Basic Solvency Capital Requirement 8.695
+Basic Solvency Capital Requirement 9.370

-Operational Risk 710
+Operational Risk 708

-Solvency Capital Requirement 8.169
+Solvency Capital Requirement 8.089